 Quality early childhood support is vital for improving maternal and child health, enhancing family stability, and increasing school readiness.
 These programs help parents and caregivers tackle developmental challenges and promote healthy growth, laying a strong foundation for lifelong success.
 To advance these goals, we recommend the following budget actions:

 Childcare:

-- Maintain existing funding for Westchester Works Childcare Scholarship, totaling \$3 million, as well as expand the scholarship with an additional \$250,000 to meet an anticipated increase in requests. - Improve the referral system to childcare services for families of children experiencing homelessness and other qualifying indicators.
+- Maintain existing funding for Westchester Works Childcare Scholarship, totaling \$3 million, as well as expand the scholarship with an additional \$250,000. - Improve the availability of childcare for children experiencing homelessness.

 Head Start & Early Head Start: